OpenDroneMap/docs/source/large.rst

 For best in class results with full 3D reconstruction and 5cm resolution, it is feasible to collect 1-2km\ :sup:`2` per person, per day.
 This requires the following set of flights:

 * 60% overlap nadir flight
-* 70-80% overlap 45-degree gimbal angle cross grid
+* 70-80% overlap 45-degree gimbal angle cross-grid

+The 45-degree cross-grid flight provides the basis for a fully tied together model, while the nadir flights provide the necessary texture for orthophoto texturing.
+The lower overlap  meets the minimum requirement for orthophoto products as facilitated by by feature matching from the much higher overlap cross-grid.

 Data collection effort, 2D and 2.5D products
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^